 Holy Spirit,

-Teach me to give you the Glory when you turn failure into Victory so others can be inspired and grow in their faith as well.
+Teach me to give You the Glory when You turn failure into Victory so others can be inspired and grow in their faith as well.
 You have never failed me.
-I confess sit now.
-Even in the seasons of hopeless fear as abuse and betrayal came I know you were with me.
+I confess it now.
+Even in the seasons of hopeless fear as abuse and betrayal came I know You were with me.
 Lord, You are with me now.
 I surrender control of this life to You.
 Have Your own way Lord and be glorified.

 Amen